LunabeeStudio/LBBottomSheet/README.md

 ```

 ## Usage
-The BottomSheet gives you the ability to present a controller in a kind of "modal" which you can choose the height you want.
+The BottomSheet gives you the ability to present a controller in a kind of "modal" for which you can choose the height you want.
 ### Using the default configuration
 To show `MyViewController` in a bottom sheet above the current controller, you just need to call this from a view controller:
 ```swift